-The Red List has been presented at The Metropolitan Museum of Art in New York on 31 January and made publicly available on 1 February, 2018.
+The Red List was presented at The Metropolitan Museum of Art in New York on 31 January and was made publicly available on 1 February, 2018.

 ICOM is grateful to the leadership of The Metropolitan Museum of Art for making it possible to hold this important Red List event at the Museum.